tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 2. Instructor Do: Listen to the FinTech (5 min)

-This activity should encourage students to engage in an open, instructor-lead discussion about the applications they envision for sentiment analysis in FinTech.
+This activity should encourage students to engage in an open, instructor-led discussion about the applications they envision for sentiment analysis in FinTech.

 The introduction to sentiment analysis will offer some context to students about this area of NLP.
 Go to the slideshow, navigate to the "Listen to the FinTech" section, and facilitate an open discussion, asking the following questions: